 U.S. investigates California Tesla crash that killed motorcyclist

-July 18 (Reuters) - The National Highway Traffic Safety Administration (NHTSA) is opening a special investigation into a crash of a 2021 Tesla Model Y that killed a motorcyclist in California, it said on Monday.
+July 18 (Reuters) - The National Highway Traffic Safety Administration (NHTSA) is opening a special investigation into the crash of a 2021 Tesla Model Y vehicle that killed a motorcyclist in California, it said on Monday.

-Since 2016 the NHTSA has opened 37 special investigations of crashes involving Tesla vehicles and where advanced driver assistance systems such as Autopilot were suspected of being used.
+Since 2016, NHTSA has opened 37 special investigations of crashes involving Tesla vehicles and where advanced driver assistance systems such as Autopilot were suspected of being used.
+A total of 18 crash deaths were reported in those Tesla-related investigations, including the most recent fatal California crash.

+The agency declined to identify the specific crash but media reports said a 48-year-old motorcyclist was killed on July 7 after a collision with a 2021 Tesla Model Y on the Riverside Freeway in California.

+NHTSA has opened three special probes in recent weeks, including one into a Florida crash that killed a 66-year-old Tesla driver and a 67-year-old passenger, and one into a fatal pedestrian crash in California involving a 2018 Tesla Model 3.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))